Bart D. Ehrman: Reception

+Responding to Ehrman's critique in Forged of the idea that early Christians considered pseudonymous writing an acceptable literary practice, Michael J. Kruger wrote in Themelios that Ehrman is "absolutely correct that early Christians simply did not see it this way.
+To them, forgery was a lie, plain and simple".
+Academic reviews of the scholarly monograph Forgery and Counterforgery in Novum Testamentum, The Journal of Religion, and The Journal of Theological Studies have discussed the book's scope and definitions of forgery between 100-400AD, praising the documentation while debating the breadth of the term "forgery" and individual case judgments.

 Alan Kirk argues that in Jesus Before the Gospels Ehrman cites memory research selectively, ignoring that Frederic Bartlett's experiment discovered that stories take on a stable, "schematic" form rather quickly, and that Ehrman also overemphasizes individual transmission instead of community, making a "lethal oversight" about Jan Vansina, whom he quotes as evidence for corruption in the Jesus tradition, changing his mind, arguing that information was conveyed through a community that placed controls rather than through chains of transmission easily subject to change.
 Kirk does sympathize with Ehrman that appealing to memory cannot automatically guarantee historicity.

-Evangelical scholars Andreas J. Köstenberger, Darrell L. Bock, and Josh D. Chatraw have disputed Ehrman's depiction of scholarly consensus, saying: "It is only by defining scholarship on his own terms and by excluding scholars who disagree with him that Ehrman is able to imply that he is supported by all other scholarship," but Michael R. Licona, scholar and Christian apologist, notes that Ehrman's "positions are those largely embraced by mainstream skeptical scholarship."

 Ehrman's popular work has drawn organized rejoinders as well as broad notice.
-Gary Kamiya wrote that evangelicals "attacked it as exaggerated, unfair and lacking a devotional tone," noting that "no fewer than three books were published in response" to Misquoting Jesus and Jesus, Interrupted.
-In 2014 Zondervan published a response volume to How Jesus Became God, titled How God Became Jesus, by five scholars who contest aspects of Ehrman's reconstruction on historical and theological grounds.
+Gary Kamiya wrote that evangelicals "attacked it as exaggerated, unfair and lacking a devotional tone", noting that "no fewer than three books were published in response" to Misquoting Jesus and Jesus, Interrupted.
+Evangelical scholars Andreas J. Köstenberger, Darrell L. Bock, and Josh D. Chatraw have disputed Ehrman's depiction of scholarly consensus, saying: "It is only by defining scholarship on his own terms and by excluding scholars who disagree with him that Ehrman is able to imply that he is supported by all other scholarship", but Michael R. Licona, scholar and Christian apologist, notes that Ehrman's "positions are those largely embraced by mainstream skeptical scholarship".
+In 2007, Timothy Paul Jones wrote Misquoting Truth: A Guide to the Fallacies of Bart Ehrman's "Misquoting Jesus", a book-length response to Misquoting Jesus and Lost Christianities.
+Novum Testamentum suggested that Misquoting Truth was a useful example of how conservative readers have engaged Ehrman's arguments.
+In 2014, Zondervan published How God Became Jesus, a response volume to How Jesus Became God by five scholars who contest aspects of Ehrman's reconstruction on historical and theological grounds.